1909 U.S. National Championships (tennis)

-List of champions of the 1909 U.S. National Championships tennis tournament (now known as the US Open).
-The men's tournament was held from 17 August to 27 August on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
-The women's tournament was held from 21 June to 27 June on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The 1909 U.S. National Championships tennis tournament (now known as the US Open) was a tennis tournament that took place in June and August of 1909.

+The women's tournament was held from June 21 to June 27 on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The men's tournament was held from August 17 to August 27 on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
 It was the 29th U.S. National Championships and the second Grand Slam tournament of the three played that year.